 This week we started a new semester at Barcelona Academy of Art.
-For some students it is overwhelming to enter this environment.
+For some students, it is overwhelming to enter this environment.
 We tend to compare ourselves to others and some of us feel out of place.
 We can fear that we might never be good enough.
-If you’ve had this experience, know that you are not alone.
+If you’ve had this experience, you are not alone.

 Here are three images of the same idea.
 They are from 2004, 2006, and 2008.
 I admit that this is not the fastest learning curve, but it’s real growth!

-I believe that practice leads to inevitable learning.
 You are invited to test this statement.
-If you doubt yourself, make it an experiment.
-Commit to three months of continuous practice and see what happens.
-If you do, please leave a comment below as a “virtual hand shake”.
+If you doubt your ability to learn, make it an experiment.
+Commit to three months of regular practice and see what happens.
+Feel free to leave a comment below to commit.
+I offer my “virtual handshake”! 🙂

 What you can do if you feel stuck or filled with self-doubt: